Top 10 Social Media Logos and the Story Behind Them

 It has helped in connecting people in ways that we had never imagined.

 Social media sites have also evolved from being personal to a tool that businesses can use for advertising purposes.

 Social media has become an active marketing platform.

 With the extensive use of social media through mobile devices, it has become essential for companies to ensure the optimisation of all their content for smaller devices.

-The optimisation includes making sure that graphics are recognisable even when they are shrunk to fit on small screens.
+The optimisation includes ensuring that graphics are recognisable even when they are shrunk to fit on small screens.

-It is essential to optimise the company’s logo since it represents the entirety of the business.
+Optimising the company’s logo is essential since it represents the entirety of the business.

 Coincidentally, social media sites also have some of the best logos around, as we can recognise them immediately, even if they are at their smallest.

 The minds behind these social media logos have done their job so well that these symbols can serve as prime examples of how companies should create their designs.

 Why Having a Good Logo is Important?

-It’s not rocket science that having a professional logo is integral to any organisation’s existence.
+It’s not rocket science that having a professional logo is integral to any organisation.

 A logo represents the organisation, and the elements of a logo usually carry symbolic representations of the company’s mission, values, and even beliefs.